testflows/TestFlows-WebSite/source/handbook/index.md

 complete control of how tests are written and executed by allowing to write tests and define test [flow](#Flow-is) explicitly as [Python] code.
 It uses [everything is a test] approach with the focus on giving test authors flexibility in writing and running their tests.
-It designed to meet the needs of small QA groups at software startup companies while providing the tools to meet the formalities of the large enterprise QA groups producing professional test process documentation that includes detailed test and software requirements specifications as well as requirements coverage, official test and metrics reports.
-It is designed for large scale test analytics processing using [ClickHouse] and [Grafana] and built on top of a messaging protocol to allow writing advanced parallel tests that require test-to-test communication and could be executed in a hive mode on multi-node clusters.
+It's designed to meet the needs of small QA groups at software startup companies while providing the tools to meet the formalities of the large enterprise QA groups producing professional test process documentation that includes detailed test and software requirements specifications as well as requirements coverage, official test and metrics reports.
+Designed for large scale test analytics processing using [ClickHouse] and [Grafana] and built on top of a messaging protocol to allow writing advanced parallel tests that require test-to-test communication and could be executed in a hive mode on multi-node clusters.